Ciara: Early life

-Ciara Princess Harris was born in Austin, Texas, on October 25, 1985, the only child of Jackie and Carlton Clay Harris.
+Ciara Princess Harris was born in Fort Hood, Texas on October 25, 1985, the only child of Jackie and Carlton Clay Harris.
 An army brat, she grew up in Georgia, New York, Utah, California, Arizona, and Nevada.
 She was named after the Revlon fragrance Ciara which was introduced in 1973.
-During her teens, Ciara and her family settled in College Park, Georgia, a suburb of Atlanta, where she attended North Clayton High School before graduating from Riverdale.
+During her teens, Ciara and her family settled in College Park, Georgia, a suburb of Atlanta, where she attended North Clayton High School before graduating from Riverdale High School in Riverdale, Georgia.

 In her mid-teens, Ciara formed the all-girl group Hearsay with two of her friends.
 The group recorded demos, but as time went on, they began to have differences and eventually parted ways.
 Despite this setback, Ciara signed a publishing deal as a songwriter.
 Her first writing credit was on Blu Cantrell's debut album, So Blu, for the song "10,000 Times".
 She also wrote the song "Got Me Waiting" for R&B singer Fantasia Barrino's debut album, Free Yourself.
 It was when she was writing songs that she met music producer Jazze Pha, whom she called her "music soulmate".
 In 2002, the two recorded four demos: "1, 2 Step", "Thug Style", "Pick Up the Phone", and "Lookin' at You", which all appeared on her debut album that was released two years later.
 "1, 2 Step" was the second single released from the album and it was a hit.

 Career

 2003–2005: Goodies

-After graduating from Riverdale High School in Riverdale, Georgia, in 2003, she was signed by LaFace Records executive, L.A.
-Reid, whom she was introduced to by Jazze Pha.
+After graduating from Riverdale High School in 2003, she was signed by LaFace Records executive, L.A.
+Reid, to whom she was introduced by Jazze Pha.
 She began production on her debut album later that year.
 In early 2004, she wrote a demo with record producer, Sean Garrett, which came to the attention of Lil Jon and became her debut single "Goodies".
-Lil Jon stated later that he knew it would be big seeing how it sounded similar to Usher's international hit, "Yeah!".
+Lil Jon later said that he knew it would be big seeing how it sounded similar to Usher's international hit, "Yeah!".

 Ciara released her debut album Goodies on September 28, 2004.
 The album debuted at number 3 on the U.S. Billboard 200, selling 125,000 copies in its initial week and topped the Top R&B/Hip-Hop Albums chart.
-Following the release of the album, Ciara was called the "First Lady of Crunk&B".
-Goodies had a 71-week run on the Billboard 200, and was certified triple platinum by the Recording Industry Association of America on October 10, 2006.
+After the release of the album, Ciara was called the "First Lady of Crunk&B".
+Goodies had a 71-week run on the Billboard 200, and was certified four-times platinum by the Recording Industry Association of America on June 7, 2024.
 Charting at twenty-two on the Canadian Albums Chart, it was certified Platinum by the Canadian Recording Industry Association.
-The album charted at 26 on the UK Albums Chart, and spent 20 weeks on the chart.
+The album charted at No. 26 on the UK Albums Chart, and spent 20 weeks on the chart.
 It was certified Gold by the British Phonographic Industry.